 This means so many things.
 For one, I should be writing to make people feel things more.
 I kind of ignore feelings and focus on logic, and that’s boring.
 For two, people are going to quote a meme in a political debate long before they are going to quote any real facts.
 I’m just going to have to start accepting that as a fact of life.
 You know, you take the good, you take the bad, you take them both and there you have…. the internet.

 Centripetal force pulls in.
 Centrifugal force pushes out.

+I know it’s random, but I finally googled the difference between forces.
+Because.
 Faith Hill.
 She sings, “It’s the way you love me, it’s a feeling like this.
 It’s centrifugal motion, it’s perpetual bliss… This kiss!
 This ki-isss!.”
 I’m thinking she means the circular motion and how that kiss is dizzying, but I think she should have googled it anyway.
 The centripetal force is the kiss that brings you together.
 If the kiss is a centrifugal force, it’s not a good kiss.

 This is part of Finish the Sentence Friday

 For More Finish the Sentence Blogs